This article explains what an export health certificate is, why you need it and what you need to do.

 Health certificates are obtained from your local agricultural authority:

-Your site needs to be registered with the Food Standards Agency or you will not appear in the Traces system.
-This can be done here.
+Your site needs to be registered with your local government health agency to appear in the TRACES system.

 As well as your own preparations you will need a customs agent.
 McCulla Ireland has been the trusted partner for moving goods between and within UK and Ireland for more than 50 years and with expertise in refrigerated transport and food distribution has a wealth of experience in moving goods of animal origin.